Wickedlolz/work_schedule/README.md

 **Rename Schedule**

-- Click edit icon (✏️) next to schedule name in dropdown
+- Click edit icon (✏️) next to schedule name in dropdown (only when authenticated)
 - Enter new name and confirm

 **Delete Schedule**

-- Click delete icon (🗑️) next to schedule name
+- Click delete icon (🗑️) next to schedule name (only when authenticated)
 - Confirm deletion (minimum 1 schedule required)

-### 2. Employee Management
+### 3. Employee Management

-- Add employees with custom names
+- Add employees with custom names (only when authenticated)
 - **Configurable Working Hours** - Select 4, 6, or 8 hour work days for each employee
 - Each schedule has independent employee list
-- Remove employees (minimum 1 required per schedule)
+- Remove employees (minimum 1 required per schedule, only when authenticated)
 - Employee shifts are preserved when switching schedules
 - **Form validation** with real-time error messages
 - **Input sanitization** (trim, normalize spaces, max 100 chars)
 - **Backward Compatibility** - Existing employees default to 8-hour days

-### 3. Shift Assignment
+### 4. Shift Assignment

 **Available Shifts:**